plant quick find clear

 There are few flowers as showy as celosia.
-Whether you plant the plumed type, which produces striking upright spires, or the crested type, which has a fascinating twisted form, you'll love using celosia in bouquets.
-The flowers are beautiful fresh, but you can also dry them easily.
-And they bloom in all the colors of a glowing sunset.
+Whether you plant the plumed type, with its striking upright spires, or the crested type with its fascinating twisted form, you'll love using celosia in bouquets.
+The flowers are beautiful fresh, but they can be dried easily if hung upside down.
+And they bloom in the striking colors of a glowing sunset.

 garden plans for Celosia

 Celosia has several different and unique flower styles:

 - The spicata, or candle type blooms, cover the plant in upright narrow blooms reminiscent of wheat grass seed heads.

 - Plumosa type blooms, from the most common group of celosias, have broader-based flowers than spicata types.
 These blooms look like little flames perched atop the plants.